 In the blog, I will briefly discuss the history of Arabic literature and translation.

-Arabic Translation and Literature History
+Arabic Literature History

 Arabic literature emerged in the 5th century and flourished during the Islamic Golden Age (mid-7th century through the mid-13th century).
 It was influenced by Al Quran, Muslims’ holy book, which is considered the finest piece of Arabic writing.